- Indexed in: PubMed Central (PMC), ESCI, Scopus, and DOAJ

 This journal is a member of the Committee on Publication Ethics (COPE).

-Submit your manuscript at https://peerreview.sagepub.com/bbi
+Submit your manuscript here.

-*The article processing charge (APC) is payable when the manuscript is accepted after peer review, before it is published.
+The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
-Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.

 Bioinformatics and Biology Insights is an open access, peer-reviewed journal that considers articles on bioinformatics methods and their applications which must pertain to biological insights.
 All papers should be easily amenable to biologists and as such help bridge the gap between theories and applications.